 A lot of people experience sexual problems and then have no one to share their concerns and insecurities with.
 By getting help through therapy, you can work to figure out what psychological stressors are leading to your sexual complications.

-With therapy, you can get a better sense of what is normal, when you should be concerned, and what you can do to better your situation.
+With (sex) therapy, you can get a better sense of what is normal, when you should be concerned, and what you can do to improve your situation.

 While Adderall might very well be the cause of your sexual performance issues, it is important that you understand that other factors might also be contributing to the problem.